-Net change in fund balance - total governmental funds \$ (1,123,050) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
+Net change in fund balance - total governmental funds \$ 362,924 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of these assets are allocated over their estimated useful lives as depreciation expense.
-Capital outlays\$ 1,726Depreciation expense(114) ,000 ,985) 1,611,015 The net effect of transactions involving net pension liability, deferred outflows of resources related to pensions, and pension expense is to decrease net position. - (98,443) Governmental funds do not report expenditures related to compensated absences.
-However, the Statement of Activities reports this activity as an expense. - (5,800) The issuance of long-term debt (e.g. notes payable) provides current financial resources to governmental funds but results in an increase in long-term liabilities in the Statement of Net Position.
-Repayment of principal on long-term debt is an expenditure in governmental funds, but reduces liabilities in the Statement of Net Position.
-In the Statement of Activities, interest expense is recognized as it accrues, regardless of when it is due.
-This amount is the net effect of these differences in the treatment of long-term debt and related items.
-(550,000) Change in net position of governmental activities \$ (166,278)
+Capital outlays Depreciation expense \$ 63,279 (123,961) ) (60,682) The net effect of transactions involving net pension liability, deferred outflows of resources related to pensions, and pension expense is to decrease net position.
+(21,712) Governmental funds do not report expenditures related to compensated absences.
+However, the Statement of Activities reports this activity as an expense.
+5,432 Change in net position of governmental activities \$ 285,962

-TOWN OF STAR VALLEY RANCH STATEMENT OF NET POSITION - PROPRIETARY FUNDS June 30, 2019
+TOWN OF STAR VALLEY RANCH STATEMENT OF NET POSITION - PROPRIETARY FUNDS June 30, 2020